Yongqiang100/co2-basalt-dfn-ReactiveTransport/README.md

 cd co2-basalt-dfn-ReactiveTransport
 pip install -r requirements.txt

-The dfnworks, PFLOTRAN, and NetworkX are not included in the requirements.txt file.
+The dfnworks and PFLOTRAN are not included in the requirements.txt file.
 They need to be installed/compiled from their official website following the user guide files, which are subjected to continuous updating and thus not included here.

 ## Reproducing the simulations